Yellow Peppers: Plot

 Ayellet (Alma Zack) makes good money as the village tailor, and when her father, Meir (Yehuda Barkan), gets involved in agricultural politics, her husband, Yaniv, turns the family farm into a profitable business exporting yellow peppers.
 Both men help her raise Natty, her teenage daughter from a former marriage, and Omri, her toddler son from her present one.
 The few indications she has of Omri's developmental problems do not bother her, because the village physician says everything is okay.

-When Ayellet's brother, Avshy, returns to the village, it seems like a new opportunity: Avshy will replace Yaniv in the greenhouses, and Yaniv will build their new biker restaurant.
-However, Avshy's wife, Yaely, a physician, wants to give her marriage a second chance and comes with her husband to live on the farm.
+When Ayellet's brother, Avishay (Ori Pfeffer), returns to the village, it seems like a new opportunity: Avishay will replace Yaniv in the greenhouses, and Yaniv will build their new biker restaurant.
+However, Avishay's wife, Yaely, a physician, wants to give her marriage a second chance and comes with her husband to live on the farm.
 Yaely is concerned about Omri's symptoms.
 Meir drives the child to the closest town, where he is diagnosed as autistic.

 Ayellet removes Omri from kindergarten, and the family organizes an intensive therapeutic homeschooling plan.
 Ayellet stops spending time with her daughter and stops working.
 No money is left for completing the restaurant.
 Ayellet fires her brother from his job managing the greenhouses.
 He becomes depressed and leaves his wife.
 Yaniv stops participating in the homeschooling.

 Yaniv wants that Ayellet and he should try for another child, but she refuses.

 Yaniv fights with Ayellet about taking Omri to community events.
 Yaniv wants to take him to a party at the preschool, but Omri disappears.
 Yaniv forces Ayellet to tell the police and the village, who are searching for Omri, that he is autistic.
 The family explains to everyone that Omri does not answer to his name.
 When night falls, Omri is found in the preschool.